tiptoppress/category-posts-widget/readme.txt

 4.1.4

+* Added option to hide posts which have no thumbnail.
 * Added option to make the widget date link to the category page.
 * Added option to link to the category page below posts list.
 * Added option show post author.